 - Discuss treatment strategies for AF

-This course is intended for multiple professions, including nurses, respiratory therapists, paramedics and EMTs, pharmacists, physical therapists and physicians.
+This course is intended for multiple professions, including nurses, pharmacists, physical therapists, and respiratory therapists.

 Physical therapists : Take this version of the course to ensure you receive appropriate credit.

 OnCourse Learning is an approved sponsor by the New York State Education Department of continuing education for physical therapists and physical therapist assistants from 10/21/09 to 10/20/18.